 Lives the First Two Commandments

 The first two commandments given by the Christ (pbuh) encompass the essence of all spiritual paths.
 As a rule of thumb you should be able to see your teacher genuinely overwhelmed by love for the Beloved, and love all sentient beings unconditionally and constantly try to be compassionate to all creatures.
-You must be able to see your teacher live his or her life by these loves!
-For how can one who is not inundated with love for the Divine teach you how to become inundated with love for the Divine yourself?
+You must be able to see your teacher live by these loves!
+Only one who is inundated with love for the Divine can teach you how to be inundated with love for the Divine.

 Touch Your Heart

 This is crucial.
 When your teacher speaks, her or his words must move your heart.
 You should feel inspired to change.
 You should feel a connection with your guide, a softness in your heart, and a desire to be a better person.
 If your teacher does not touch your heart, even if all the other qualifications are present, you must find a teacher you can love, follow, and feel inspired by.

 No Difference Between Gold and Mud